tallguyjenks/Obsidian-For-Business/README.md

 [Return To Top](#table-of-contents)

+- A template business vault to get you started using `Obsidian For Business`
 - Easy Johnny Decimal tagging and refactorting of emails en-masse
+  - Select email(s) and run the `JDAdd` macro and you type in a tag like: `12.04` and all your email subject lines will get a `[12.04]` tag added to the end of the subject line for easy searching described more in detail [HERE](https://johnnydecimal.com/concepts/managing-email/)
+  - To easily remove an entire tag from email(s) select them all and run `JDRemove` and 1 tag will be removed from the end of the subject line
+  - Conversation view groups will not display the tag only the individual email items
 - Extract emails and calendar meetings to plain text straight to your vault
+  - Select any number of emails in the interface and run the `SaveEmail` utility and each email will be extracted to the designated vault file path set in [USER_CONFIG](USER_CONFIG.vb)
+- Extract meeting attdendees and details by selecting a single meeting at a time in the calendar interface and running `SaveMeeting` and the detailes will be extracted to the designated vault file path set in [USER_CONFIG](USER_CONFIG.vb)
-- Easy configuration of several facets of this system in [USER_CONFIG](USER_CONFIG.vb)
+- Several facets of this system are configured and documented in [USER_CONFIG](USER_CONFIG.vb)
-- A template business vault to get you started using `Obsidian For Business`

 ## Requirements